XavierMerino01/MiX-TriviaGame/README.md

 ## Credits

 #### Assets
 The assets used in this project were created by Kay Lousberg.
-You can find the packaged i used and more by this amazing creator here:
+You can find the packaged I used, and more by this amazing creator, here:
 - [Kay Lousberg](https://www.kaylousberg.com/game-assets)

 #### Music
 The music tracks used in the introduction and in the game were obtained from YouTube.
-You can listen to the tracks on the following link:
+You can listen to the tracks on the following links:
 - [Intro - La Gent Que Estimo "Karaoke" by Oques Grasses](https://www.youtube.com/watch?v=Qa25ihimhvU)
 - [In Game Music - Harry Styles 8 bit tribute](https://www.youtube.com/@8BitUniverse)